 Dear Parents and carers,

 We have a mandatory obligation to close Howard Primary School from the end of the school day on Friday 20th March until further notice.
 Only children of key workers, vulnerable pupils and those with Educational Healthcare Plans will be permitted to come into school.
 Home learning resources will be provided for all other pupils.
 Whilst we are deeply saddened at the news, we fully recognise the need to act in strict accordance with the government instructions.
 This is an unprecedented event which will no doubt raise several questions and concerns over the coming months around the way that schools make provision for pupils during this time of national emergency.
 We will always keep our parents, carers, and staff informed of any developments as soon as we receive them.
-At present we are still awaiting the key worker category list and procedure for provision of free school meals from central government.
-Please be patient with us as we work through these challenging circumstances.

 Please click on the links below to view the most up to date information and advice on the coronavirus.
 We hope that this will answer some of your queries.
 Current Government advice includes: